muratk3n/thirdwave/en/tweets/2019/week47.md

 While Bolivia having half the world's lithium (used in bitch batteries) might not have directly created this mess, it surely contributed to some unrest.
-We need to do more to communicate the need for renewable fuels that are not based on rare earth materials.
+We need renewable fuels that are not based on rare earth materials.

 *2019-11-14 23:34:4*